tmikeschu/career-development-curriculum/module_three/professional_storytelling.md

 * Why are you here?
 (Consider both your background but also what drives you to be in this field)
 * What's next?

-Now, let's dive into your story and expand on these questions by tying in your Turing experience.
+Now, let's dive into your story and expand on these questions by tying in elements of your Turing experience.

-#### Activity:**
+#### Activity:

 Pixar story artist [Emma Coats described the 22 rules](http://storyshots.tumblr.com/post/25032057278/22-storybasics-ive-picked-up-in-my-time-at-pixar) that drive storytelling, including: